 For each of these networks, we'll take a look at how to set up an account as a freelancer.
-I'll go through step by step instructions with Facebook: Twitter and LinkedIn are slightly more straightforward, so I've not given screenshots for those, just key tips.
-If you do get stuck or need help at all, though, just ask!
+I'll go through step by step instructions for each, with plenty of screenshots so you know what to do at each step.